-- (a) Districts and regulating map. - (1) District map.
+- (a) Districts and regulating map. - District map.
 The location for each DV district is designated in figure 27-107B-1, regulating map. - (2) Official zoning map.
 The location for each DV district shown on the regulating map shall also be designated on the official zoning map. - (3) District requirements.
 The requirements in this subsection apply to the DV districts as follows. - a.
 Requirements specific to each district.
 Refer to sections 27-107B(b) through 27-107B(e) for specific descriptions and requirements for each district. - Use requirements for all districts.
 Refer to section 27-107B(f), uses, for use requirements applicable to all districts. - (4) General regulations.
-Refer to section 27-107C for general regulations that apply to all DV districts. - (5) Building type regulations.
-Refer to section 27-107D for building type regulations that apply to all DV districts. - (6) Open space regulations.
-Refer to section 27-107E for open space regulations that apply to all DV districts.
+Refer to section 27-107C for general regulations that apply to all DV districts.